-Following Comninou (1977), we model the contact of the crack faces by a Coulomb law of friction.
-The corresponding boundary conditions are shown in Fig. 1.
+Following COMNINOU and DUNDURS (1977), we model the contact of the crack faces by a Coulomb law of friction.
+The corresponding boundary conditions are shown in figure 1.
 In the contact zone, three regimes are possible: the crack faces can slip in either direction, or stick.
 One of the boundary conditions changes accordingly.
-Since we make an asymptotic analysis near the crack tip, we shall not be concerned with the possibility that several stick and slip zones coexist along the interface (Comninou and Dundurs, 1979): we only consider the region touching the crack tip.
+Since we make an asymptotic analysis near the crack tip, we shall not be concerned with the possibility that several stick and slip zones coexist along the interface (COMNINOU and DUNDURS, 1979): we only consider the region touching the crack tip.